Jones smiles for the camera with Count Basie.

-Sarah Vaughan, Bing Crosby, Ella Fitzgerald, Bill Crosby, Nancy Wilson, Billy Eckstine, Carmen McRae, Mills Brothers, Tony
+Sarah Vaughan, Bing Cosby, Ella Fitzgerald, Bill Cosby, Nancy Wilson, Billy Eckstine, Carmen McRae, Mills Brothers,

 Byrd, Herbie Hancock, James Moody, Benny Goodman, Joe Williams, Roger Williams, Robbie Williams, B. B. King, John Lee

-Hooker, Roosevelt Sykes, Ray Charles, Kay Starr, Quincy Jones
+Hooker, Roosevelt Sykes, Ray Charles, Kay Starr, and Quincy Jones